phkaeser/wlmaker/doc/BUILD.md

 # Build Wayland Maker

-Wayland Maker is developed and tested on Debian, hence we're using package names and versions as found on that distribution.
+Wayland Maker is developed and tested primarily on Debian, hence we're using package names and versions as found on that distribution.
 The code is aimed to compile well on **Debian Trixie** using pre-compiled libraries; with detailed build intructions just below.

 For compiling on **Debian Bookworm**, further dependencies need to be compiled, built and installed.
 This is described [further below](BUILD.md#build-on-debian-bookworm-stable).

+Consult the worfklows for [FreeBSD](../.github/workflows/build-for-freebsd.yml) and [Fedora41](../.github/workflows/build-for-fedora41.yml) about setup for these systems.

 ## Build on Debian Trixie